 There are numerous types of available Kokanee tackle on the market and it is hard to list them all.
 As noted above, always think of your presentation in a two part setup.
 The dodger or flasher that creates the far away attraction and the lure that creates the nearby attraction to seal the deal.

 In your tackle box it is good to have a variety of Dodgers and Flashers of various sizes and colours.
 The traditional “gang troll or cow bell” flashers will produce well followed with a wedding ring lure when the fish are scattered.
 However this “pop gear” is heavy and there has been much advancements in Kokanee tackle that allow an ultra light fishing option.
-Using small dodgers between 3 to 5 inches long followed with a small spoon like a Luhr Jenson Needlefish or Kokanee King.
-Large spoons without out the hook can also be used as dodgers.
+Using small dodgers between 3 to 5 inches long followed with a small presentations such as a Kokanee Hoochie, small spoons like a Humdinger produce excellent when the fish are schooled up.
 No matter which presentation you are using a rubber snubber is important when you are not using a Ultra Light Kokanee rod, as Kokanee have very soft mouths.
 The snubber will help reduce the amount of fish that will rip off the lure and will also prevent damage to the fish’s mouth.
 Fishing rods that are made specifically for Kokanee fishing do not require these snubbers as the action on the rod is super light and allow for maximum flexibility allowing to absorb the fish’s fight without ripping out the hook.

 Keep adjusting leader lengths to find the length that works the best.
 In the spring Kokanee tend to like longer leaders, where in the summer shorter leaders produce well as there is more action.
 The closer the lure is to the dodger the more darting action will be given to the lure.
 Kokanee, like Sockeye Salmon like the colour red!
 Sometimes changing out hooks and adding a red hook to the lure will produce more hits.
 For more information on leader lengths and dodgers for Kokanee check out our Basics of Kokanee Dodgers Video & Article.

-Bait: Bait can help increase bites as it provides scent that the Kokanee will target to.
+Bait & Scent: Bait can help increase bites as it provides scent that the Kokanee will target to.
 Scent will not attract Kokanee from a far distance, but it will increase the nearby attraction once the fish has seen your presentation.
 Bait will also help reduce the “human smell” from the lure which does repel fish.
 Good baits to use when Kokanee fishing is live Pink Maggots, Power Bait Gulp synthetic maggots, Fire Corn and cured & dyed white shoepeg corn.
 Some of the most popular Pro- Cure scents for Kokanee are Kokanee Special, Krill, Shrimp and Bloody Tuna Garlic.

 Trolling tips: Always troll in a way that will give your presentation an erratic action such as ‘S’ patterns.
 Trolling in a straight line does not produce well.
 When trolling in large curves the movement of the boat creates sporadic action to your presentations in the water.
 As you turn right, the inside right line will slow and sink deeper; the left line will speed up and move up in the water.
 These various speeds and movements will tempt the Kokanee to strike.
 Clicking the motor from drive into neutral and allowing the lures to sink, and then back into drive bringing them back up again can also produce strikes.